iomesh/docs/docs/cluster-operations/scale-cluster.md

 **Precaution**

-You can only reduce one chunk pod at a time.
+You can only reduce 1 chunk pod at a time.

 **Procedure**